Propane in France: providers, tariffs and getting started

 There are different ways to contact Plenitude.
 Here are the main options:

 To sign up for an electricity or gas contract with Plenitude in France, you can either call their customer service number or visit their website.
-The process is straightforward, fast, and completely free for all customers.
+The process is easy and completely free, as there are no fees to switch suppliers.

-You will simply need to provide a few basic details, such as your name, address, and information about your current energy supply.
-Once you have signed up, Plenitude will take care of closing your previous contract for you, so you do not need to contact your old supplier yourself.
+You’ll need to provide a few basic details, such as your name, address, and the type of contract you want.
+Plenitude will then take care of closing your previous contract for you, so you don’t need to contact your old supplier.
+This makes switching or starting a new energy service straightforward and convenient.

-Plenitude is a major Italian energy company and a subsidiary of the international group Eni.
-As of October 2024, Plenitude replaces the former brand Eni in France.
-The company operates in 15 countries and supplies energy to 10 million customers across Europe, with nearly 1 million customers in France, making it the fourth largest energy supplier in the country.
+Plenitude is an Italian energy company that became the new name of the supplier Eni in October 2024.
+It is part of the Eni group, a leading international player in the energy sector.
+Plenitude operates in 15 countries and serves around 10 million customers in Europe, including about 1 million in France, making it the fourth largest energy supplier in the French market.

 Choosing your energy provider in France